-If you never ran before, it doesn’t matter if you’re 16 or 60, you’ll have to take your time.
-The process is more or less the same, but with you having to pay more attention to your bones and overall health.
+If you have never run before, it doesn’t matter if you’re 16 or 60, you’ll have to take your time.
+The process is more or less the same, but you have to pay more attention to your bones and overall health.

 But please, please, please, don’t give up before you’ve started.
 Or, better yet, rope in someone with the reputation of giving up on things to start running with you, and once they eventually give up, you can feel superior for still hanging in there.

 As you see, there is absolutely no reason to not be active as you age, you just need to pay a little bit of attention and invest in good gear.